Excerpt taken from Shannon Turner’s interview with me for her Comeback Story Contest.

 MAB: About three years ago, I started attending local conferences and started hanging out with authors, coaches, and entrepreneurs.
 They spoke my language.
 I felt alive again on the inside.
 All the things I had been studying and time I had spent with God journaling, came together in my life.
 I started speaking positive declarations over my life, made vision boards and took steps to achieve my goals and dreams.

-Last year, a publisher accepted my manuscript and once published; I will use my story to help others tell theirs.
+Last year, I wrote a book and I will use my story to help others tell theirs.
 I also became a certified life coach.
 I teach others how to find their identity and live out their purpose.

 ST: Looking back how can you see that God brought beauty from your ashes?